 At the core of all things "app compat" is the

-Windows Compatibility Center.
+.
 This site is a clearinghouse of applications known to operate atop Windows 7.
-Need something downloadable to scan your machines against?
+Need something downloadable to scan your computers against?
 Try the

 While rich in content, Microsoft can't know about every application ever created.
 Some situations will still require extra effort, but don't worry if fixes are unavailable or if you can't custom code them yourself.
 Windows 7 comes equipped with its own Windows XP virtual machine through the new